chinapedia/wikipedia.abstract.en/Page/Hydraulic_ram.md

 Sequence of operation

-Figure 2: Basic components of a hydraulic ram:
-1. Inlet – drive pipe
-2. Free flow at waste valve
-3. Outlet – delivery pipe
-4. Waste valve
-5. Delivery check valve
-6. Pressure vessel A simplified hydraulic ram is shown in Figure 2.
+A simplified hydraulic ram is shown in Figure 2.
 Initially, the waste valve [4] is open (i.e. lowered) because of its own weight, and the delivery valve [5] is closed under the pressure caused by the water column from the outlet [3].
 The water in the inlet pipe [1] starts to flow under the force of gravity and picks up speed and kinetic energy until the increasing drag force lifts the waste valve's weight and closes it.
 The momentum of the water flow in the inlet pipe against the now closed waste valve causes a water hammer that raises the pressure in the pump beyond the pressure caused by the water column pressing down from the outlet.
 This pressure differential now opens the delivery valve [5], and forces some water to flow into the delivery pipe [3].
 Because this water is being forced uphill through the delivery pipe farther than it is falling downhill from the source, the flow slows; when the flow reverses, the delivery check valve [5] closes.
 Meanwhile, the water hammer from the closing of the waste valve also produces a pressure pulse which propagates back up the inlet pipe to the source where it converts to a suction pulse that propagates back down the inlet pipe.
 This suction pulse, with the weight or spring on the valve, pulls the waste valve back open and allows the process to begin again.

 A pressure vessel [6] containing air cushions the hydraulic pressure shock when the waste valve closes, and it also improves the pumping efficiency by allowing a more constant flow through the delivery pipe.
 Although the pump could in theory work without it, the efficiency would drop drastically and the pump would be subject to extraordinary stresses that could shorten its life considerably.
 One problem is that the pressurized air will gradually dissolve into the water until none remains.
 One solution to this problem is to have the air separated from the water by an elastic diaphragm (similar to an expansion tank); however, this solution can be problematic in developing countries where replacements are difficult to procure.
 Another solution is to have a mechanism such as a snifting valve that automatically inserts a small bubble of air when the suction pulse described above reaches the pump.[12]
 Another solution is to insert an inner tube of a car or bicycle tire into the pressure vessel with some air in it and the valve closed.
 This tube is in effect the same as the diaphragm, but it is implemented with more widely available materials.
 The air in the tube cushions the shock of the water the same as the air in other configurations does.